How To Start An NGO: 7 Steps, Types Of NGO And Its Benefits

 Table of Contents

-NGO or Non-Governmental Organization is a term that was first coined in 1945 by the newly formed United Nations.
-Mostly referred to in its short form NGO, It is defined as an independent organization that works towards the welfare of local communities, civil society, and more.
-If you are contemplating how to start an NGO, understanding its pivotal role in community betterment is essential.
+A term for a Non-Governmental Organization, “NGO,” was first coined by the United Nations in 1945.)
+An independent organization, defined as an NGO, works mostly towards the welfare of local communities and civil society.
+If you seriously want to know how to start an NGO, understanding its role in community betterment is essential.
 They play an important role in societal development, community welfare, and increasing citizen participation.

-So if you are interested in working towards these goals, a question may arise: how to start an NGO in India?
+If you’re interested in working towards these goals, you may ask: How can I start an NGO in India?

 According to NITI Aayog, India currently boasts about 1,63,235 registered NGOs.
 These NGOs are actively working to spread the importance of education and health across the country.
-Gender equality, environmental protection and many such causes are continuously being championed by NGOs in India.
+NGOs in India champion causes such as gender equality and environmental protection continuously.

 If you are looking to start an NGO, you have probably spent ages wading through search engine results.
 Browsing through some popular searches like ‘Can I start an NGO alone’ or ‘How to start an NGO and get funding’.